dart-lang/site-www/src/codelabs/dart-cheatsheet.md

   </summary>
   Two functions are handy for this exercise.
-  One is `fold`, which can reduce a list to a single value (try it to calculate the total).
+  One is `fold`, which can reduce a list to a single value (use it to calculate the total).
   The other is `any`, which can check each item in a list with a function you give it
-  (try using it to check if there are any negative prices in the prices setter).
+  (use it to check if there are any negative prices in the prices setter).

   ```dart
   // Add a "total" getter here: